-Figure 6.8: The difference between the optical depth at 0.66 keV measured near the center of the ACIS-S chip S3 and that measured near the readout at the edge of the same chip is shown against time.
+Figure 6.9: The difference between the optical depth at 0.66 keV measured near the center of the ACIS-S chip S3 and that measured near the readout at the edge of the same chip is shown against time.
 Black circles are measurements made using the ECS data and red squares are made from observations of the galaxy cluster Abell 1795.
-The solid curve is the best-fit relation to the data.
+The solid curve shows the optical depth of the contaminant as modeled in the most recent contamination model.